-This section provides overview, applications, and principles of network analyzers.
+This section provides an overview for network analyzers as well as their applications and principles.
 Also, please take a look at the list of 14 network analyzer manufacturers and their company rankings.
+Here are the top-ranked network analyzer companies as of June, 2023: 1.Anritsu, 2.National Instruments (NI), 3.RIGOL Technologies Co., Ltd..

 Table of Contents

-A network analyzer is a device that evaluates the network characteristics of a device under test (DUT).
+A network analyzer is a test instrument that evaluates the network characteristics of a device under test (DUT).
+This is done by measuring certain key S-parameters on multi-port networks.

 Specifically, it can measure the attenuation and impedance of the input signal to the DUT.
-In particular, it can evaluate the high-frequency characteristics of electronic components, etc., and has a wide range of applications, including transmission devices.
+In particular, it can evaluate the high-frequency characteristics of electronic components, etc., and has a wide range of applications, including the ability to perform measurements on transmission devices.
+Such measurements can be conducted on microwave systems, common WIFI networks, corporate networks, basic computer-to-computer connections, and even on large-scale cell phone networks.

 Network analyzers are broadly classified into scalar network analyzers and vector network analyzers (VNA), of which vector network analyzers (VNA), which provide not only amplitude information but also phase information, have a wider range of uses.

 The advantages of network analyzers for high-frequency applications are used in the development of matching circuits for high-frequency amplifiers.
-Here, the design is based on accurate S-parameters for each amplifier, antenna, and filter.
+Here, the design is based on accurate S-parameters for each amplifier, antenna, and/or filter.

 A network analyzer is equipped with a signal source, a signal separator, a directional coupler, and at least three receivers.